chenjz/cjzpyjn/README.md

-## jupyter notebook, some sorting algorithms, cjzpyjn_sorting.ipynb
+## jupyter notebook, some sorting algorithms

 ## Github guide
 ### Quick setup — if you’ve done this kind of thing before